- Written by Dr.Mehmet Demircioglu

 Keep prescribed medicines, blood pressure notes, allergy information, and the clinic’s latest instructions in hand luggage, not checked baggage.
 If luggage is delayed, the medical review should still have the information needed to make a safe decision.

 The best buffer day stays simple.
 Use daylight exposure, normal meals, hydration, light walking if appropriate, clinic communication, and sleep at the local time.
 If you want to explore Istanbul, do it gently and avoid exhausting yourself before a long operation.
-A calm procedure day starts before the airport.
+A steadier procedure day starts before the airport.

 If you are returning home soon after surgery, connect the before surgery and after surgery travel plan.
 After surgery, flying after a hair transplant brings graft protection, swelling, hats, and flight comfort into the plan.
 Before surgery, the same common sense applies.
 More margin gives the clinic more room to make a safe decision.